jordw22/modflow_epa/README.md

 4. Create folders to hold documents/code
 	* make sure the folders have a good structure and have a clean/simple path
 	* get used to making folders this way as it is a good habit to get into and will benefit yourself and others

+How to run my modflow_epa notebooks:

+1. In top right corner click the green [Clone or download] button
+2. Select [Download ZIP]
+3. Create a folder for these files and place the ZIP file in it
+4. Unzip the files
+3. Unzip the modflow executable [mf2005.exe] in a seperate folder. ***It must be in a folder on the same level as notebook or it will not run***!

 Getting Started
 -----------------------------------------------